drdreo/blog/src/content/ng-http-resource.md

 ## Reactivity Can Suck

-When your dependencies are asynchronous, you must consider that dependency values can be `undefined` .
-These cases need to be caught early and handled in the `httpResource` to prevent unintentional requests.
+When your dependencies are asynchronous, you _should_ account for the case when they are still `undefined`.
+These edge cases need to be handled early in the `httpResource` to prevent unintentional requests.

-Multiple requests can be sent and cancelled in quick succession when you have several dependencies.
-For instance, when you await asynchronous data that feeds into multiple computed signals, each signal change triggers the `httpResource` to send a new request.
+Multiple requests can be triggered and cancelled in quick succession if you have several dependencies.
+For example, when you await asynchronous data that feeds into multiple computed signals, each signal change may re-trigger the `httpResource` and send a new request.
 The default behaviour in this scenario is that any new API request will automatically cancel the ongoing one.

-One thing to highlight is to NOT use `httpResource` for mutation operations (PUT, POST, DELETE).
+One important point to highlight: **don't use `httpResource` for mutation operations** (PUT, POST, DELETE).
 A subsequent update could cancel a previous request before it completes, potentially causing data loss.

 ## Summary
-All these edge cases I have highlighted here should not deter one from using the new `httpResource` API.
-I prefer this way over the imperative `toSignal(http.get())` approach.
-The built-in handling for loading states and errors is very convenient.
+All these edge cases shouldn't stop you from trying the new httpResource API.
+I prefer this way now over the imperative `toSignal(http.get())` approach.
+The built-in loading and error handling is _very_ convenient.

-Additionally, automatically syncing reactive data with an HTTP resource (good naming) feels really good.
-No more updating complex query objects and then manually calling service methods to re-trigger http calls.
+Plus, automatically syncing reactive data with an HTTP resource (great naming btw) just feels right.
+No more updating complex query objects and manually calling service methods to re-trigger http calls.

-I have used it so far in a semi-complex production Analytics application and was positively surprised by how well it integrates with an NgRx signal store.
+I have used it so far in a semi-complex production Analytics application and was positively surprised by how well it integrates with an NgRx signal store and how it made my life way easier and more predictable.

 # TL;DR